ymg-team/byidmore.com-design/README.md

 # byidmore.com web design
+Live preview available on https://byidmore2.netlify.com/ .
 This web design build for https://byidmore.com

 ## First time
 After clone this repo to your local, start install developmet tool using this command